AlessioBoetti/deep-learning-applications/README.md

 > quando la brina in su la terra e lassa,
 >   si leva, giacendo l

 The output doesn't make sense in italian, but it's clearly recognizable as a text with an antique style.
-The way syllables are concatenated gives a quite impressive result.
+The way syllables and punctuation are concatenated gives a quite impressive result.

 It's also worth noting the sequence of two-line paragraphs, and even the insertion of double quotes <<>>, meaning the model learned to capture the structural connection between a spoken phrase and other parts of the text.